Reduction or withdrawal of reception conditions

 Evictions

-Single men are allowed to remain in the reception centres for no more than six months, while families still benefit from a one-year contract.
+Single men are allowed to remain in the reception centres for no more than six months, while families benefit from a one-year contract.
 AWAS indicated that is it working closely with the communities to find alternative accommodation for applicants.

 Families are requested to leave after a year and upon assessment and if needed they can receive financial assistance for the first three more months.
+According to the Ministry, their contract with AWAS could also be extended.[6]

 Upon arrival, applicants are briefed about the reception rules and the length of their stay in the reception centre.
+They are also made to sign an Agreement with AWAS covering their stay.

 Moreover, due to the delays in processing asylum applications, individuals are usually evicted while they are still considered applicants for international protection holding only a three-month renewable asylum-seeker document.
-This makes it difficult for them to find employment and accommodation, with the monthly €134 allowance not being sufficient to find a place to rent.
-The introduction of the new policy restricting access to the labour market for asylum seekers hailing from countries listed as safe has caused new difficulties for asylum seekers whose contracts in the open centres end but are not allowed to find regular employment before they have been in the country for 9 months.
+This makes it difficult for them to find employment and accommodation, with the monthly €130.48 (covering 28 days) allowance not being sufficient to find a place to rent.
+The introduction of the new policy restricting access to the labour market for asylum-seekers hailing from countries listed as safe has caused new difficulties for asylum-seekers whose contracts in the open centres end but are not allowed to find regular employment before they have been in the country for 9 months.

 [1] Regulation 13 of the Reception Regulations, Subsidiary Legislation 420.06 of the Laws of Malta.